 Baby walkers FAQs

-Most baby walkers are suitable for ages six months and up, or whenever your doctor says it's OK.
+Most baby walkers are suitable for ages six months and up or when your doctor says it's OK.

 How do you choose a baby walker?